yarlson/pin/README.md

 - `WithSeparatorColor(color Color)` – sets the color of the separator.
 - `WithDoneSymbol(symbol rune)` – sets the symbol displayed upon completion.
 - `WithDoneSymbolColor(color Color)` – sets the color of the done symbol.
+- `WithFailSymbol(symbol rune)` – sets the symbol displayed upon failure.
+- `WithFailSymbolColor(color Color)` – sets the color of the failure symbol.
 - `WithPosition(pos Position)` – sets the spinner's position relative to the message.

 ### Available Colors